p2pcoinspro/p2p-master/p2p_17mn_install_How_to.md

 Use the command :```cat masternode.conf``` and to copy paste and edit to your masternode.conf file from your pc wallet.

 Now you have 17 cold wallets installed that can hold 17 masternodes .
 You just need to prepare the coins, send to masternode addreses and put the txid and output in masternode.conf [TXID 0] location (you need to edit the masternode.conf file).
-Resterat pc wallet, wait 15 confirmation then start the masternode.
+Resterat pc wallet, wait 15 confirmation then start the masternode anytime you want until you fill all the 17 cold wallets.

 Enjoy